THE BUSHWICK WHEELMEN CLUBHOUSES (1894)

 The Standard Union, Sat., 26 May 1894.

-“The Bushwick Wheelmen have fairly settle in their new club house, at 841 Lexington avenue,” noted the Brooklyn Citizen in 1894.
+“The Bushwick Wheelmen have fairly settled in their new club house, at 841 Lexington avenue,” noted the Brooklyn Citizen in 1894.
 “Their membership list numbers about one hundred, and the financial condition of the club is excellent.”

 “An opening reception was held on Wednesday night and it proved a very enjoyable affair,” reported the Brooklyn Daily Eagle.
 “The club house was decorated and a large company of women were present.